CMU-17313Q/nodebb-f25-codex/UserGuide.md

 ./nodebb activate nodebb-plugin-unread-pop-lite

-## if it does not show in ./nodebb plugins, go to the plugins folder
+if it does not show in ./nodebb plugins, go to the plugins folder:

 1. cd plugins
 2. npm link
 3. cd ..